 My favorite grocery store is Willy Street Co-op in Madison.
 At first I liked it because of its hip, earthy scene and ever-smiling faces.
 Then, as my food consciousness grew, I appreciated it for its quality products and local providers.
-Now, after years of membership, I proudly continue being part of an owner-operated, community-minded organization that positively impacts Wisconsin, both economically and environmentally.
+Now, after years of membership, I proudly continue ownership in a community-minded organization that positively impacts Wisconsin, both economically and environmentally.

 That’s a co-op for you.

 October is National Cooperative Month and this year’s theme is “Cooperatives Build.”
 A cooperative is a business or organization that is owned and operated jointly by its members, all of whom share the profits and have a voice in how the organization is run.
 You can find co-ops in every industry and throughout the world.
 In Wisconsin alone, there are more than 700 cooperatives serving three million member-owners.

 Seven principles, actually.
 These were established by the International Cooperative Alliance and are considered standards for the cooperative movement:

 - Voluntary and Open Membership

 - Democratic Member Control

 - Autonomy and Independence

 - Education, Training and Information

 - Co-operation among Co-operatives